Yoav666s/dnd-wiki/collections/_spells/nornfeld/cantrip/fling.md

 attack: "Ranged"
 effect: "Bludgeoning"
 description: |
-  Choose one object weighing 1 to 5 pounds within range that isn’t being worn or carried.
+  Choose one object weighing 1 to 5 pounds within range that isn't being worn or carried.
 The object flies in a straight line up to 60 feet in a direction you choose before falling to the ground, stopping early if it impacts against a solid surface.
 You may send it towards one of your free hands and catch it.

   If the object would strike a creature after traveling at least 10 feet, that creature must make a Dexterity saving throw.
 On a failed save, the object strikes the target and stops moving.
 When the object strikes something, the object and what it strikes each take 1d8 bludgeoning damage.